+Glossary

+RATE LOCK-IN

-RATE LOCK-IN A written agreement under which the credit union will lock in or guarantee an interest rate/point combination for a period of time after taking the loan application.
-REFINANCE To pay off one or more existing mortgage loans with funds received from a new mortgage on the same property.
+A written agreement under which the lender will lock in or guarantee an interest rate/point combination for a period of time after taking the loan application.

+REFINANCE

+To pay off one or more existing mortgage loans with funds received from a new mortgage on the same property.
 This is usually done to reduce the interest rate, the mortgage payment or to draw out cash from the home's equity.

+REVERSE MORTGAGE

-REVERSE MORTGAGE A mortgage in which a homeowner (age 62 or older) borrows money against the home's equity in the form of periodic payments according to a selected schedule.
+A mortgage in which a homeowner (age 62 or older) borrows money against the equity in the home in the form of periodic payments according to a selected schedule.
 The amount owed is typically repaid when the home is sold or it passes into an estate.
-Neither the senior nor the estate can be required to pay more than the home's value.
-The member remains responsible for property taxes, homeowners insurance and other non-mortgage home expenses.
-SECOND MORTGAGE A type of mortgage loan that is subordinated to the first mortgage.
+Neither the senior nor the estate can be required to pay more than the value of the home.
+The borrower remains responsible for property taxes, homeowners insurance and other non-mortgage home expenses.

+SECOND MORTGAGE

+A type of mortgage loan that is subordinated to the first mortgage.
 In other words, the second mortgage lender stands in line behind the holder of the first mortgage in the event of a foreclosure.

+SERVICING

-SERVICING Collection of loan payments and performance of other mortgage-related services, including interactions with the members, which may be performed by the credit union or by a servicing company authorized to perform these tasks.
-SOLE OWNERSHIP Title to the property is held in one person's name only.
+Collection of loan payments and performance of other mortgage-related services, including interactions with the borrowers, which may be performed by the lender or by a servicing company authorized to perform these tasks.

+SOLE OWNERSHIP

+Title to the property is held in one person's name only.

+SURVEY

-SURVEY A drawing or map of the property's precise bounderies including easements, rights of way and other physical features.
-TENANCY BY ENTIRETY With this type of title for married couples, a surviving spouse automatically inherits the property following the death of the other spouse.
-TENANCY IN COMMON If the title to the property is held using this option and one owner dies, that ownership may go to his or her heirs rather than to the surviving owner(s).
+A drawing or map of the precise boundaries of the property, as well as easements, rights of way and other physical features.

+TENANCY BY ENTIRETY

+With this type of title for married couples, a surviving spouse automatically inherits the property following the death of the other spouse.

+TENANCY IN COMMON

+If title to the property is held using this option and one owner dies, that ownership may go to his or her heirs rather than to the surviving owner(s).